 Disparities in insurance coverage, shown in Figure 5, give one possible explanation for disparities in prenatal care utilization.
-Four times as many deliveries of infants with NAS were paid out of pocket as opposed to deliveries of infants without NAS (16.6% versus 3.7%), and these mothers may lack insurance to cover prenatal care.
+Deliveries of infants with NAS were more likely to be paid out of pocket as opposed to deliveries of infants without NAS (6.3% versus 3.8%), and these mothers may lack insurance to cover prenatal care.
 With three-quarters of babies with NAS having Medicaid, as opposed to about half of the non-NAS population, Medicaid organizations have the ability to reach this population and work with them to promote prenatal, postpartum, and pediatric care.
 By ensuring appropriate preventive services, it may be possible to avoid costly outcomes in the future.

 Figure 5.
-Insurance Type at Time of Delivery, by NAS Status, Kentucky Residents, 2019
+Insurance Type at Time of Delivery, by NAS Status, Kentucky Residents, 2020